Providing accurate, confidential, and year round service for over 45 years.

 4. Donated Property.
 If you gave property instead of cash, the deduction is usually that item’s fair market value.
 Fair market value is generally the price you would get if you sold the property on the open market.

-Clothing and Household Items.
+5. Clothing and Household Items.
 Used clothing and household items must be in at least good condition to be deductible in most cases.
 Special rules apply to cars, boats and other types of property donations.
-See
+See Publication 526, Charitable Contributions, for more on these rules.

-Form 8283, Noncash Charitable Contributions, if your deduction for all noncash gifts is more than $500 for the year.
+6. Form 8283.
+You must file Form 8283, Noncash Charitable Contributions, if your deduction for all noncash gifts is more than $500 for the year.

-Records to Keep.
+7. Records to Keep.
 You must keep records to prove the amount of the contributions you made during the year.
 The kind of records you must keep depends on the amount and type of your donation.
 For example, you must have a written record of any cash you donate, regardless of the amount, in order to claim a deduction.
-For more about what records to keep refer to
+For more about what records to keep refer to Publication 526.

 8. Donations of $250 or More.
 To claim a deduction for donated cash or goods of $250 or more, you must have a written statement from the charity.
 It must show the amount of the donation and a description of any property given.
 It must also say whether the organization provided any goods or services in exchange for the gift.